Fire Point (Ukrainian firm): Products

+Drones

 FP-1 series

+Fire Point FP-1 long-range unmanned aerial vehicle at MSPO 2026 in Kielce, Poland.

-The FP-1 is a propeller-driven one-way attack drone with a 1,600km range and a warhead ranging from 60-120 kg.
+The FP-1 is a propeller-driven one-way attack drone with a 1600-3500 km range when carrying a 50 kg warhead, and a maximum warhead size of 120 kg.
 Its design emphasises modularity, ease of assembly, and electronic warfare resilience.
 The system has been credited with conducting more than 60 percent of Ukrainian strikes deep inside Russian territory, targeting ammunition depots, oil refineries, and command centres.
+Future upgrades will increase the baseline warhead weight to 105 kg while maintaining range.

+FP-2 series

+Fire Point FP-1 and FP-2 display with technical information boards at MSPO 2026 in Kielce, Poland.

+In response to demand from frontline units, the FP-2 series of drones was developed as a mid-range alternative to the FP-1.
+The design of the FP-1 was adapted for a reduced range of 200 km, while its warhead weight was increased to 105 kg.
+Some warheads used by the FP-2 series are existing aerial bombs, while others are developed by outside suppliers.
+A future upgrade will increase the FP-2's warhead weight to 158 kg.
+Major Robert Brovdi, commander of the Unmanned Systems Forces (Ukraine), complained about the quality of warheads used in FP-2 drones.
+Six Ukrainian FP-2 drones struck a command post of the 58th Guards Combined Arms Army in Kadiivka.
+Brovdi claimed that only two would have been required, instead of six, if “the warheads had performed to their declared specifications.”
+Fire Point's co-founder and chief designer Denis Shtilerman claimed the warheads came from third party suppliers but quality control was maintained through routine inspections.

+Missiles

 FP-5 Flamingo cruise missile

+Ukrainian Fire Point FP-5 Flamingo long-range cruise missile at MSPO 2026 in Kielce, Poland.

 Announced in early 2025, the FP-5 Flamingo is a ground-launched cruise missile with a range of up to 3,000 km and a warhead mass of 1,150 kg.
 Its airframe is constructed using radar-transparent fiberglass winding, a technique typically reserved for ballistic missiles.
 Production ramp-up began with 30 units per month in mid-2025, with a goal of 210 units per month by October 2025.
 Ukrainian sources claimed that Flamingo missiles were used in August 2025 to successfully target a Federal Security Service outpost in Crimea, in what was described as their first combat use.